Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_fuse.rst

   * ``export UUID=`uuidgen```
   * ``echo $UUID > ~/rvault.uuid.txt``
-  * NOTE: This is only done once at the creation of the *rvault* and is essentially a manner for initializing the vault.
+  * Note: This is only done once at the creation of the *rvault* and is essentially a manner for initializing the vault.

 * Mount *rvault* (using the unique UUID which was generated in the previous command):

   * ``rvault create -n $UUID``
-  * NOTE: It will ask you for a passphrase.
+  * Note: It will ask you for a passphrase.
 For the purpose of the demo, an empty passphrase will suffice (i.e. just hit **enter** twice).
   * To confirm the completion of the above command run ``ls -l $RVAULT_PATH``.
 THe ``rvault.error_log`` and ``rvault.metadata`` files should be listed.

 * Mount the *rvault*: